RightBrain-Networks/deployer/README.md

 ## Deletes
 When using this script to delete it simply looks up the stack variable you've provied to the command in the configuration file and issues a delete to that CloudFormation Stack name.
-  * Environments require stack_name, full_template_url or release, stack_name, template, and optionally parameters
+  * Environments require full_template_url or release, template, and optionally parameters
   * release corresponds to a tag or branch which is a prefix to the S3 object keys stored in s3.
   * To sync with S3 add sync_base, sync_dirs, sync_dest_bucket, and optionally sync_exclude and use the -y flag when running deployer.
   * Stack_name can be any name so long as it's unique to this region and account, this will be used for the name of the nested stack in cloudformation